Veteran Weather Station www.gympieweather.com |

 (Check date and time)

-IDQ21035 Australian Government Bureau of Meteorology TOP PRIORITY FOR IMMEDIATE BROADCAST Cancellation of Severe Thunderstorm Warning - Southeast Queensland For people in Toowoomba and Lockyer Valley Council Areas.
-Issued at 12:21 pm Monday, 10 March 2025.
-Locally intense rainfall has currently eased with heavy falls continuing over parts of southeast QLD.
-Very dangerous thunderstorms are no longer occurring over southeast QLD.
-The immediate threat of very dangerous thunderstorms has passed.
-The situation will continue to be monitored closely and further very dangerous thunderstorm warnings will be issued, if necessary.
-A separate Severe Weather Warning for heavy rainfall, locally intense rainfall remains current over Southeast Coast and parts of Wide Bay and Burnett and Darling Downs and Granite Belt Forecast Districts.
-Please refer to http://www.bom.gov.au/warnings/ 141 mm WAS RECORDED AT BAROON BOAT RAMP ALERT IN THE 3 HOURS TO 3:37 AM.
-112 mm was recorded at Maleny Alert in the 3 hours to 3:46 am.
-71mm was recorded at Yandina in the hours to 2:00 am.
-98 mm was recorded at Rosalie (Baroona Rd) in the 3 hours to 11:43 pm.
-147 mm WAS RECORDED AT KINGSHOLME (MONTEGO HILLS) IN THE 3 HOURS TO 8:54 PM.
+IDQ21035 Australian Government Bureau of Meteorology TOP PRIORITY FOR IMMEDIATE BROADCAST Cancellation of Severe Thunderstorm Warning - Southeast Queensland For people in Somerset and Moreton Bay Council Areas.
+Issued at 7:26 pm Saturday, 12 April 2025.
+Severe thunderstorms have eased.
+Severe thunderstorms are no longer affecting the Southeast Queensland area (east of Dalby from Rainbow Beach to Stanthorpe).
+The immediate threat of severe thunderstorms has passed, but the situation will continue to be monitored and further warnings will be issued if necessary.
+87 mm was recorded at Kippa-Ring in the 1 hour to 6:02 pm.
+81 mm was recorded at Redcliffe in the 1 hour to 6 pm.
+63 mm was observed at Tallebudgera Creek Dam in the 53 minutes to 3:26 pm.
 Emergency services advise people to: * Never drive, walk, play or ride through floodwater.
 It is dangerous. * Stay away from storm water drains. * Stay away from fallen powerlines. * Drive slowly and never drive through floodwaters.
 If the road is flooded or damaged, go another way. * For storm help, call the SES on 132 500 or download the free SES Assistance QLD app.
+A more general severe thunderstorm warning remains current for parts of the Southeast Coast and Wide Bay and Burnett districts.
 Warnings are also available through TV and Radio broadcasts, the Bureau's website at www.bom.gov.au or call 1300 659 210.
 The Bureau and emergency services would appreciate warnings being broadcast regularly.
 Copyright Commonwealth of Australia 2011, Bureau of Meteorology (ABN 92 637 533 532).
 Users of these web pages are deemed to have read and accepted the conditions described in the Copyright, Disclaimer, and Privacy statements (http://www.bom.gov.au/other/copyright.shtml). |

 Qld.
 Current Cyclone Situation: (Updated Hourly)